What Is Diverticulitis?

 - Vitamin C in mineral ascorbate form – needed for your immune system and for blood clotting.
 Do not take it in ascorbic acid form, if you are prone to loose bowel movements or diarrhea.

 - If you tend towards constipation, then take magnesium citrate to bowel tolerance (250 mg – 1000 mg per day).
 Natural Calm is a nice, soothing way to take magnesium before bed to stimulate a bowel movement in the morning.
 Or you can add regular magnesium citrate to your protein shakes or smoothies.

-Each of these supplements is vital for healing the various symptoms of gastrointestinal disease, and they also work synergistically (better together) to accelerate healing.
-These are the exact products that I recommend for my natural diverticulitis treatment (which have been tested for tolerance by thousands of my readers with colon and bowel disease).
-If you don't want to order online, copy down the names and get your local health store to order them in.
+Each of these supplements is vital for healing the various symptoms of diverticulitis, and they also work synergistically (better together) to accelerate healing.
+If you don’t want to order online, copy down the names of these recommended supplements and get your local health store to order them in.

 Note: If you are having more than 3 bowel movements per day, take powder or liquid supplements, or open the capsules and dissolve them in liquid – otherwise the transit time is too fast and you will be flushing your money away.

 6. Detoxing Your Living Environment of Causes of Diverticulitis

 A major part of healing diverticulitis involves reducing and eliminating as many as possible of the toxins in your life that you sense are harmful to you.
-You need to become aware of all the elements of so-called “normal” life that are actually toxic diverticulitis causes, and create an environment that supports healing – not one that works against your efforts.
+You need to become aware of all the elements of so-called “normal” life that are actually contributing to your diverticulitis, and create an environment that supports healing – not one that works against your efforts.

 7. Identifying and Healing Emotional Causes of Diverticulitis

 I have long been convinced that if you don’t heal the underlying psychological and emotional causes of diverticulitis, then you will never have long-term good health.
 After all, over 60% of your body’s neurotransmitters are not in your brain, but in your gut!